+Agency:

+Date Incident Occurred:

+Person Completing Form:

+Date of Report:

+Email (Optional): Phone #:

+Method of Communication: (Please check the appropriate box)

+☐ Drop Off

+☐ Standard Mail

+☐ Provide Enterpri se-Secure Transmission

+☐ Certified Mail

+Incidents Reported: (Please e check the appropriate box)
-Agency: Date Incident Occurred: Person Completing Form: Date of Report: Email (Optional): Phone #: Method of Communication: (Please check the appropriate box) Drop Off Standard Mail Provide Enterprise-Secure Transmission Certified Mail Incidents Reported: (Please check the appropriate box) Timeline to notify Funder - Incidents related to Children shall be notified between 2-4 hours.
-Client injury/accident requiring medical attention or hospitalization that could pose an Agency liability Allegation of neglect, physical, mental and sexual abuse of a client by an Agency staff Incidents that may portray the Agency in a negative manner (service delivery, safety and/or fiscal) Timeline to notify Funder - Incidents related to Adults shall be notified between 4-8 hours.
-Client injury/ accident requiring medical attention or hospitalization that could pose an Agency

-- Client injury/ accident requiring medical attention or hospitalization that could pose an Agency liability - Allegation of neglect, physical, mental and sexual abuse of a client by an Agency staff - Incidents that may portray the Agency in a negative manner (service delivery, safety and/or fiscal) - Timeline to notify Funder- Programmatic Incidents (within 14 business days) - Resignation/Termination of CEO, President, or CFO - Resignation/Termination of key Ryan White funded staff - Ryan White funded staff vacancy over 30 days - Change in AGENCY'S name - Loss of License

-- Loss of funding from another Funder that could impact services - Temporary interruption of service delivery (i.e. natural and unnatural disasters) - Other (Issues that impact service delivery to Ryan White clients) Specify:
+- Timeline to notify Funder Incidents related to Children shall be notified between 2-4 hours. - Client injury/accident requiring medical attention or hospitalization that could pose an Agency liability - Allegation of neglect, physical, mental and sexual abuse of a client by an Agency staff - Incidents that may portray the Agency in a negative manner (service delivery, safety and/or fiscal) - Timeline to notify Funder Incidents related to Adults shall be notified between 4-8 hours. - Client injury/ accident requiring medical attention or hospitalization that could pose an Agency liability - Allegation of neglect, physical, mental and sexual abuse of a client by an Agency staff - Incidents that may portray the Agency in a negative manner (service delivery, safety and/or fiscal) - ❖ Timeline to notify Funder- Programmatic Incidents (within 14 business days) - Resignation/Termination of CEO, President, or CFO - Resignation/Termination of key Ryan White funded staff - Ryan White funded staff vacancy over 30 days - Change in AGENCY'S name - Loss of License - Loss of funding from another Funder that could impact services - Temporary interruption of service delivery (i.e. natural and unnatural disasters) - Other (Issues that impact service delivery to Ryan White clients) Specify:

+Individual Completing Report: Signature Date

+Individual Completing Report: Print Name Position /Title

+o NA

+YesNo

+Will there be an investigation?

-Summary of incident: (Do not include the name of client or staff involved in incident)
+lummary of incident: (Do not include the name of client or staff in avolved in incident)